 Vitamin C is mainly obtained through citrus fruits, tomatoes, and potatoes.
 Peppers, kiwi, broccoli, strawberries, Brussels sprouts, and cantaloupe are other healthy dietary options.
 Additionally, taking supplements might help you make up for the deficit.

-Vitamin E is an antioxidant that reduces the presence of free radicals in the body.
-Oxidative stress results from excessive quantities of free radicals and is associated with anxiety and depressive illnesses.
+Vitamin E is an antioxidant that reduces free radicals in the body.
+Oxidative stress results from excessive free radicals and is associated with anxiety and depressive illnesses.
 The body consumes a lot of vitamin E during periods of anxiety and depression.

 Vitamin E deficiency may result in more severe anxiety symptoms.
 According to research, antioxidant-rich vitamin E may assist in restoring emotional equilibrium and treating generalized anxiety disorder (GAD) signs.
 (12)

 Fat-containing foods are the principal sources of vitamin E. Nuts, seeds, avocados, vegetable oils, and wheat germ are a few examples.
 Vitamin E may also be found in fish and several types of dark leafy green vegetables.

 Vitamin A is a vital antioxidant that supports the neurological system and encourages appropriate muscular relaxation and function.
 The nervous system, as a result, aids in calming anxiety and tension in the body and brain and lessens the likelihood of a panic attack, making it a crucial vitamin for anxiety.
 (13)